Meadows texts show Hannity, Don Jr. wanted Trump to stop Jan. 6 riot

 A fifth person inside the Capitol wrote: “We are all helpless.”

 Across the administration, Trump officials also pleaded for Meadows to convince Trump to intervene.
-Messages read: “Someone is going to get killed” and “POTUS needs to calm this shit down.”
+Messages read: “Someone is going to get killed” and “POTUS needs to calm this s–t down.”

 The shocking messages, coming from some of Trump’s closest conservative allies and a family member, were revealed during Monday’s hearing to hold Meadows in contempt of Congress for refusing to testify about the documents he provided to the committee.